sadaf-urooj/blog/README.md

 [Demo Video](https://drive.google.com/open?id=1nqOgEwg9Ss7yrBNJwB_URfSQYKoiiL5D)

-This is a simple blogging application where users can write posts and create,edit ,delete comments on a post.
-Post body can contain rich text (ActionText is used for this functionality).
+This is a simple blogging application where users can write posts and create,edit ,delete comments on a post.Post body can contain rich text (ActionText is used for this functionality).
 User can right-click on the post and select the text or hole post,user want to quote or quote selection, it will appear in the comment section and user can type their response.
 All the blog posts are displayed on the homepage with infinite scrolling.

 ##### Requirements